rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## The main menu

-Tis is the default view when starting the app.
+This is the default view when starting the app.
 RsyncUI can store configurations in profiles.
 Select a profile at any time and the app reloads the data.
-The start might be `Multiple tasks`.
 The main view informs about which version of rsync is utilized and if JSON or PLIST is used for storing configurations and schedules.

 ![](/images/start/start.png)